Maximilian II, Holy Roman Emperor

-Maximilian II (31 July 1527 - 12 October 1576) was Holy Roman Emperor from 1564 until his death in 1576.
+Maximilian II (31 July 1527 – 12 October 1576) was Holy Roman Emperor from 1564 until his death in 1576.
 A member of the Austrian House of Habsburg, he was crowned King of Bohemia in Prague on 14 May 1562 and elected King of Germany (King of the Romans) on 24 November 1562.
 On 8 September 1563, he was crowned King of Hungary and Croatia in the Hungarian capital Pressburg (Pozsony in Hungarian; now Bratislava, Slovakia).
 On 25 July 1564, he succeeded his father Ferdinand I as Holy Roman Emperor.

-Maximilian's rule was shaped by the confessionalization process after the 1555 Peace of Augsburg.
+Maximilian's rule was shaped by the confessionalisation process after the 1555 Peace of Augsburg.
 Though a Habsburg and a Catholic, he approached the Lutheran Imperial estates with a view to overcome the denominational schism, which ultimately failed.
 He also was faced with the ongoing Ottoman–Habsburg wars and rising conflicts with his Spanish Habsburg cousins.

-According to Fichtner, Maximilian failed to achieve his three major aims: rationalizing the government structure, unifying Christianity, and evicting the Turks from Hungary.
+According to historian Paula Sutter Fichtner, Maximilian failed to achieve his three major aims: rationalising the government structure, unifying Christianity, and evicting the Turks from Hungary.
 Peter Marshall opines that it is wrong to dismiss Maximilian as a failure.
 According to Marshall, through his religious tolerance as well as his encouragement of arts and sciences, he succeeded in maintaining a precarious peace.